FBI warned about Florida school shooter but failed to act

 On Thursday, Trump's nationally televised address made no mention of guns, or of previous mass shootings.

-Trump instead treated the Parkland massacre - the 30th mass shooting of 2018 in the US, according to the Gun Violence Archive - as a singular event.
-He focused on offering sympathy to the families of the victims and the need to provide better mental health care.
+The president focused instead on offering sympathy to the families of the victims and the need to provide better mental health care.

 Republican House Speaker Paul Ryan said it was not a time for arguing over gun control, while Republican Florida Senator Marco Rubio said new gun laws alone would not stop shootings.